Shiyu-Liu/gen_traj_lib/README.md

 # gen_traj_lib

 ## **Description**:
-C++ library for trajectory generation.
+C++ library for trajectory generation embedded in ROS.

 An abstract base class (**TrajectoryBase**) is provided.
 It is for loading desired waypoints written in .txt file (with a specified format), as well as interpolating data by one of the following methods:
 **cubic spline**, **polynomial order 3**, **polynomial order 5** and **polynomial order 7**.